strinsberg/slrg_data/docs/sphinx/source/install.rst

 The package must be installed to run the scripts.
 After installation continue to the :ref:`GitHub <git-collection>` or :ref:`Codeforces <cf-collection>` sections for more information on collecting code samples from those sources.

+.. warning:: The package was developed and tested on linux.
+It was tested to make sure it installed properly on Windows 10, but that is all.
+The package should work on windows, but may take more work if your computer is not already fully setup to run python3 programs.

 .. _installation:

 Installation